erikw/tmux-powerline/README.md

 # Hacking (Development)
 This project can only gain positively from contributions.
 Fork today and make your own enhancements and segments to share back!
-If you'd like, add your name and email to AUTHORS before making a pull request so you can get some credit for your work :-)

 ## Codespaces Devcontainer
 You can fork this project and then start coding right away with GitHub Codespaces as this project is set up to install all development dependencies and install tmux-powerline on the devcontainer.
 See [devcontainer.json](.devcontainer/devcontainer.json) and [devcontainer_postCreateCommand.sh](scripts/devcontainer_postCreateCommand.sh).
 After starting the devcontainer, just type `tmux` in the terminal and you should see a working tmux-powerline already to start playing with.